 At the beginning of 2017, Forcepoint, a firewall and content filtering provider, acquired Skyfence from Imperva.
 Skyfence’s CASB complements Forcepoint’s technology so that data that is in the cloud and on-premise will be secured by a single platform with more reach.

 Then at the end of the year, McAfee announced its plan to acquire Skyhigh Networks.
-Since other security providers acquired CASBs in previous years, including Microsoft (Adallom), Symantec (Blue Coat), and Cisco (CloudLock), McAfee was one of the last major security players to enter the fray.
+Since other security providers acquired CASBs in previous years, including Microsoft (Adallom), and Symantec (Blue Coat).
+McAfee was one of the last major security players to enter the fray.
 The late entry was due in part to McAfee being spun-off from Intel earlier in the year.

 While many of the original vendors are now gone, several players in the CASB space remain independent, including BitGlass, CensorNet, CipherCloud, Netskope, and of course us here at ManagedMethods.